MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-profile-engine-protection-engine-cpp.md

 ms.author: mbaldwin
 ---

-# Microsoft Information Protection SDK - Protection API engine concepts
+# Microsoft Information Protection SDK - Protection SDK engine concepts

 ## Implementation: Add a Protection Engine

-In the File API, the `mip::ProtectionProfile` class is the root class for all SDK operations.
+In the File SDK, the `mip::ProtectionProfile` class is the root class for all SDK operations.
 Having already created the profile, we can now add an engine to the profile.

 The example below demonstrates using a single engine for a single authenticated user.